mlmachi/OSPAR_XDL/README.md

 2. ChemicalTagger: `java ChemicalTaggerApp`
 3. Webapp: `flask run`

-After the servers are started, you can access http://127.0.0.1:5000 to use the framework.
+After the servers are started, you can access `http://127.0.0.1:5000` to use the framework.

-### Tips
-If `flask run` raises some errors, the error may be solved by reboot your computer.
+If `flask run` raises some errors, the error may be solved by rebooting your computer.

 ## Contact